wildmountainfarms/wild-graphql-datasource/DEVELOPMENT.md

 ## To-Do

-* Make data returned in the same order as the JSON specified it was
-  * GoDS seems like a good solution, but there is a problem with its linked hash map deserializer: https://github.com/emirpasic/gods/issues/171
+* Add a provisioned dashboard and datasource that test a publicly available API
+* Updated `src/README.md`
+* Decide on a simpler default query (https://github.com/wildmountainfarms/wild-graphql-datasource/issues/1)
+* Make annotation queries more intuitive
 * Add ability to move parsing options up and down
 * Add support for secure variable data defined in the data source configuration
   * The variables defined here cannot be overridden for any request - this is for security
   * Also add support for secure HTTP headers

-* See what minimum Grafana version we can support
+Lower priority To-Dos

-* Add support for variables: https://grafana.com/developers/plugin-tools/create-a-plugin/extend-a-plugin/add-support-for-variables
+* Add support for variables: https://grafana.com/developers/plugin-tools/create-a-plugin/extend-a-plugin/add-support-for-variables#add-support-for-query-variables-to-your-data-source
 * Add metrics to backend component: https://grafana.com/developers/plugin-tools/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins#implement-metrics-in-your-plugin
 * Support returning logs data: https://grafana.com/developers/plugin-tools/tutorials/build-a-logs-data-source-plugin
   * We could just add `"logs": true` to `plugin.json`, however we need to support the renaming of fields because sometimes the `body` or `timestamp` fields will be nested